dotkernel/dot-mail/README.md

             //...
         ]
     ]
-]
+];
 ```

 ### Mail - ESMTP

-If you want your application to send mails on e.g. registration, contact, then edit the file `config/autoload/mail.local.php`.
+If you want your application to send mails on e.g., registration, contact, then edit the file `config/autoload/mail.local.php`.
 Set the `transport`, `message_options` and `smtp_options` keys like below.

 Under `message_options` key: